Contact Us Today!

 What Is Wage Garnishment?

 Wage garnishment is a process where a creditor obtains permission to collect a fixed portion of your earnings directly from your employer.
-This measure is used to ensure the repayment of debts such as loans, taxes, or child support.
+This measure is used to help repay debts such as loans, taxes, or child support.
 It usually requires a court judgment, except in certain cases of priority debts.
 Each jurisdiction, including Chatham County, follows specific legal guidelines regarding the percentage of disposable income that can be garnished, protecting a portion of your earnings as non-garnishable.

 Can Wage Garnishment Be Stopped?